yu-iskw/pr-pilot/docs/source/user_guide.md

 ![First pilot command](img/first_command.png)

 The bot will turn your comment into a link to your [dashboard](https://app.pr-pilot.ai), where you can monitor the task's progress.

+### Smart Github Actions

+If you're comfortable with Github Actions and want to create your own automations, you can use our **[Smart Actions](https://github.com/PR-Pilot-AI/smart-actions)** to create your own workflows.
+These actions are hand-crafted using state-of-the-art prompt engineering techniques and let you automate your Github projects in powerful new ways.

 ## Monitoring Tasks